andela-technology/qualified-docs/content/creating-content/challenges/guides/full-stack.md

   - Narrowing the scope tends to increase completion rates and satisfaction with the assessment process.
   - Candidates have more chances to take breaks during multi-part assessments and take-home projects.
   - Multiple small challenges offers the psychological boost of frequent achievements.
-  - Lightweight environments help candidates get results quickly and reliably.
-Per submission, Qualified spins up a Docker environment and runs the code with a roughly 12-second timeout.
-In framework-heavy apps, by the time code is compiled/transpiled/bundled and served, less time remains for tests than in classical challenges that involve running a single function without libraries.
+  - Lighter-weight environments help candidates get results quickly and reliably.
+The time it takes to build and serve a full-stack app would likely exceed the 12-second submission timeout in our code runner.
-- Modularized challenges by technology stack and competency increase the power of our rubrics and reporting features, making it easier to see at a glance which parts of the stack (and skills within a part of the stack) candidates performed best in.
+- Splitting the assessment by technology stack and competency increases the power of our rubrics and reporting features, making it easier to see at a glance which skills in which parts of the stack candidates performed best in.
-- The capabilities of the in-browser IDE are most effective when used judiciously.
-For example, although dozens of project files are possible, there are diminishing returns in the number of files a candidate might be able to look at and reason about within a typical hour-long challenge.
-Most coding in a challenge is done within a file or two only and other files are mainly for support.
 - Reuse of challenges is easier when content is modularized.
 Hiring for a front-end role becomes as simple as removing the back-end challenges from your full-stack assessment.
 - Development and maintenance for content developers becomes easier and streamlines collaboration in a multi-person content team.